Updated December 2, 2018.

 13. Pre-Opening Marketing Kit: $6,000 to $10,000

-- This estimate includes items that you will need prior to your World of Beer Tavern’s grand opening, including an initial supply of business cards, logoed T-shirts for your management and other personnel, a pop-up tent and table skirt for public relations events and hiring, stickers and other logoed items, and website development.
+- This estimate includes items that you will need prior to your World of Beer Restaurant’s grand opening, including an initial supply of business cards, logoed T-shirts for your management and other personnel, a pop-up tent and table skirt for public relations events and hiring, stickers and other logoed items, and website development.

 - You must purchase these items from an approved or designated supplier.